-In the 108th Congress, debate over renewable energy programs has focused on tax credits, incentives, budget, and provisions of the omnibus energy policy bill H.R.
+In the 108th Congress, debate over renewable energy programs focused on tax credits, incentives, budget, and provisions of the omnibus energy policy bill H.R.
 6.

-The Bush Administration's FY2005 budget request for the Department of Energy's (DOE's) Renewable Energy Program seeks \$374.8 million (excluding \$90.9 million for the new Office of Electricity Transmission and Distribution).
-This is \$4.3 million, or 1%, more than the FY2004 appropriation (including \$13.0 million from prior-year balances and excluding inflation).
-For FY2005, the House approved (H.R.
-4614, H.Rept.
-108-554) \$343.2 million for Renewable Energy, which is \$31.6 million less than the request.
-Also, the approved figure is \$14.3 million less than the FY2004 appropriation.
-This reduction includes \$17.7 million less for Hydrogen, \$2.6 million less for Intergovernmental Activities, and \$1.5 million less for Facilities and Infrastructure.
+The Bush Administration's FY2005 budget request for the Department of Energy's (DOE's) Renewable Energy Program sought \$374.8 million (excluding \$90.9 million for the new Office of Electricity Transmission and Distribution [OETD]).

+Congress approved the Consolidated Appropriations Act for FY2005, P.L.
+108-447 (H.R.
+4818, H.Rept.
+108-792).
+Division C, the Energy and Water appropriations bill, provides \$389.1 million for DOE's Renewable

+Energy program and \$121.2 million for OETD.
+For renewables, this is \$14.3 million more than the request and \$31.6 million more than the FY2004 appropriation.
+Compared to FY2004, this includes \$13.3 million more for Hydrogen, \$6.8 million more for Program Direction, and \$4.3 million less for Biomass/Biorefineries.
+Also, the act has \$23.0 million for renewables at USDA and \$180 million for clean energy (renewables) and energy efficiency in developing countries.

-In the first session, the H.R.
-6 conference bill left out the Senate-proposed renewable portfolio standard, but provided a renewable energy production tax credit (PTC), renewable energy fuel standard (RFS), and several other tax and non-tax measures.
+In the first session, the conference version of the omnibus energy bill (H.R.
+6) left out the Senate-proposed renewable portfolio standard, but provided a renewable energy production tax credit (PTC), renewable energy fuel standard (RFS), and several other tax and non-tax measures.

 In the second session, S. 2095 was introduced without the controversial MTBE safe harbor provision and with a cost about half that of H.R.
-6. Its renewable energy provisions are nearly identical to those in H.R.
+6. Its renewable energy provisions were nearly identical to those in H.R.
 6 and H.R.
 4503.
-This includes a three-year extension of the renewable energy production tax credit (PTC) and a residential solar energy tax credit.
-The House has passed H.R.
+This included a three-year extension of the renewable energy production tax credit (PTC) and a residential solar energy tax credit.
+The House passed H.R.
 4503.
 The Working Families Tax Relief Act (P.L.
-108-311) extends the previous PTC through December 31, 2005.
+108-311) extended the previous PTC through December 31, 2005.
 The American Jobs Creation Act (P.L.
-108-357) expands the PTC to solar and geothermal; adds a half-credit for open-loop biomass, municipal waste, and small irrigation hydro; and creates a credit for producers of refined coal.
-Also, tax incentives are created for ethanol and biodiesel, and tax exempt bonds are authorized for green buildings (including solar).
+108-357) expanded the PTC to solar and geothermal; added a halfcredit for open-loop biomass, municipal waste, and small irrigation hydro; and created a credit for producers of refined coal.
+Also, tax incentives were created for ethanol and biodiesel, and tax-exempt bonds were authorized for green buildings (including solar).